KoljaSmn/kidhhs_assignment/Readme.md

   - frontend
     - Dockerfile for the frontend app
     - requirements.txt for the frontend app
+  - compose.yaml: docker compose file when having a nvidia gpu available
+  - compose-cpu.yaml: docker compose file to run on a cpu
 - kidhhs: code
   - backend
     - api.py: Defines the flask API.
 The API offers four endpoints.